A quiet but significant change has been happening on the internet for the last year.

 were much more effective.

-Today, the situation is changing a bit, especially for AI systems.
-Because artificial intelligences no longer only look at “keyword density.”
-They try to understand whether the content is truly useful.
+Today, however, the situation is changing somewhat, especially regarding AI systems.
+Because artificial intelligence no longer solely looks at “keyword density.”
+It tries to understand whether the content is truly useful.

 over-inflated,